jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-04-15.md

     * Narrative report (Chairman)
     * Financial report (Treasurer)
 * Our AGM is after this date, can we adopt this at a regular meeting or SGM?
-* A Question: What are the major centres mentioned in our Vision statement?
-  * *Riaan*: Can we use population count?

-Reference:

-    1   Johannesburg      7 860 781
-    2   Cape Town         3 430 992
-    3   Durban            2 786 046
-    4   Pretoria          1 763 336
-    5   Port Elizabeth      876 436
-    6   Soshanguve          728 063
-    7   Evaton              605 504
-    8   Pietermaritzburg    475 238
-    9   Bloemfontein        464 591
-    10  Vereeniging         377 922

 Tasks: